Cecile Abish: Sculpture

 For many years, Abish's primary focus was sculpture installations.
 She frequently combined manufactured materials, such as particle board, and multitudes of marbles.
 Her work How 4 into 4 into 3 (1975) consists of homasote, marbles, and baking soda.
 This homosote is placed upright alongside the interior walls of a room, while the floor is covered with marbles.
 The marbles are separated next to the homosote, creating a shadow-like effect as if the marbles were light.
 This is reflected by the title of the work; in one corner, four particle boards create four shadows, in the opposite corner only three shadows are visible from the four particle boards.

-Abish believes in a synergy between the work and the working surface.
-Cecile Abish, Carl Andre, Beverly Pepper, and Tony Smith created a "Statement of Sculptors" that was published Dec 1975 issue of Art Journal.
-Cecile Abish section was entitled "Duration of the Sculpture in Possession of a Surface."
+Abish, Carl Andre, Beverly Pepper, and Tony Smith created a "Statement of Sculptors" that was published in the December 1975 issue of Art Journal.
+Abish's section was entitled "Duration of the Sculpture in Possession of a Surface."
 She argued that the surfaces upon which she works do not belong to her.
 She temporarily takes possession of the surface.
 In her view, sculpture has a significant impact on the world around it: "The thousands of marbles [referring to her work How 4 into 4 into 3] add a hard but penetrable surface to the surface…this new surface is an omnidirectional translucent flowing surface."
 Abish further explains the harmony that a surface has with a completed sculpture after the two are one: "Everywhere surfaces await the coming of sculpture.
 The coming of a new vision, as floors will drop away and the boundary lines will be drawn."

 This idea is explored further in Near Where I live (1976), where several boards are laid on the ground, with thousands of marbles on the bare space between the boards.
 The boards have incisions on them in such a way that creates a channel across each board; gaps in the marbles continue the route.
-The result, as reviewer Barbera Cavaliere exclaims, "suggests a continuum within the structure… a sweeping arabesque motion only partially present in the incised arcs, enhancing the lyrical flow felt also in the scattered shiny marbles."
+The result, says reviewer Barbera Cavaliere, "suggests a continuum within the structure… a sweeping arabesque motion only partially present in the incised arcs, enhancing the lyrical flow felt also in the scattered shiny marbles."
 In 1974, Lawrence Alloway wrote, "The work of Cecile Abish has been harder to see than it should have been.
 The distribution problem has arisen not only because she has no gallery, but because her works are usually erected on the spot."
 He concludes that the work of Abish demands to be seen and documented.